 Armus has been a visiting scholar at Harvard University, Columbia University and New York University and at the Ibero-American Institute in Berlin as well as the Institute for Social History in Amsterdam.
 Before coming to the United States from Argentina, he was a researcher at the Center for Urban and Regional Studies in Buenos Aires and the National Research Council.
 As an invited visiting professor, he has taught graduate seminars in Argentina, Chile, Mexico, Brazil, Puerto Rico, and Colombia.
 In 2012 he received the R.A.I.C.E.S Award from the Sciences' Ministry of Argentina.

-He coordinates the Swarthmore in Buenos Aires Program.
+He coordinated the Swarthmore in Buenos Aires program until 2015.